Wyatt Langford

-Wyatt Michael Langford (born November 15, 2001) is an American college baseball outfielder for the Florida Gators.
+Wyatt Michael Langford (born November 15, 2001) is an American professional baseball outfielder for the Texas Rangers of Major League Baseball (MLB).
+Langford played college baseball for the Florida Gators.
+He was selected fourth overall by the Rangers in the 2023 MLB draft, and made his MLB debut in 2024.

-Career
+Amateur career

 Langford attended Trenton High School in Trenton, Florida.
-He played baseball, football and basketball at Trenton.
+He played baseball and football at Trenton.
 In 2019, he won the 2019 Perfect Game National Home Run Derby.
 Langford committed to the University of Florida to play college baseball.

 As a freshman at Florida in 2021, Langford played in four games and had one hit over four at-bats.
-In 2022, he started all 66 games and hit 26 home runs, which tied Matt LaPorta for most home runs in season by a Gators player.
-He finished the season, hitting.356/.447/.719 with 63 runs batted in (RBI).
+That summer he played for the Charlottesville Tom Sox in the Valley Baseball League, posting a .346/.459/.527/.987 slash line with 3 home runs and 20 runs batted in (RBI).
+In 2022, he started all 66 games and hit 26 home runs, which tied Matt LaPorta for most home runs in a season by a Gators player.
+He finished the season, slashing .356/.447/.719 with 63 RBI.
 After the season, he played for the United States collegiate national team during the summer.
 He also played in nine games for the Peninsula Pilots of the Coastal Plain League.

-Langford entered the 2023 season as one of the top prospects for the 2023 Major League Baseball draft and the potential first overall pick.